refaim/MobInfo2/ReadMe.txt

 Class - class of mob
 Health - current and total health of the mob
 Mana - current and total mana of the mob
+Armor - base and current armor of the mob
-Damage - min/max damage range of Mob against you (stored per char) DPS - your DPS (damage per second) against the Mob (stored per char) Kills - number of times you have killed the mob (stored per char)
+Resistance - base and current resistances of the mob Damage - min/max damage range of Mob against you (stored per char) DPS - your DPS (damage per second) against the Mob (stored per char) Kills - number of times you have killed the mob (stored per char)